hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-airdrop-transaction.md

 * Verify that an airdrop with a token and a missing recipient pointed by its `evm_address` alias, works correctly by lazy-creating the recipient with `maxAutoAssociations=-1` and the token is directly transferred to it
 * Verify that an airdrop with a token from a token owner with enough balance and existing recipient with `maxAutoAssociations` equal to a positive number and there are no free `autoAssociations` slots works correctly and the airdrop lends in the pending state
 * Verify that an airdrop with a token from a spender with enough allowance and existing recipient with `maxAutoAssociations` equal to a positive number and there are no free `autoAssociations` slots works correctly and the airdrop lends in the pending state
+* Verify that when sending 2 consequent airdrops to a recipient, which associated themselves to the token after the first airdrop, the second airdrop is directly transferred to the recipient and the first airdrop remains in pending state
 * Verify that an airdrop with a missing TokenID fails
 * Verify that an airdrop with an NFT and non-existing serial number fails
 * Verify that an airdrop with wrong input data (e.g. negative amount, negative serial number or missing mandatory field) fails